Grandparents’ Rights Lawyer

 In some cases, however, even if a grandparent could prove that visitation benefits the child, the grandparent has no right to seek visitation.
 Grandparents lose the rights to their grandchildren if a court terminates the biological or adoptive parent’s parental rights.
 If a biological or adoptive parent relinquishes their parental rights, the grandparents lose their rights also.

 Seeking Conservatorship As A Grandparent

 Grandparents could seek managing conservatorship of their grandchildren in certain circumstances.
 Managing conservatorship gives the grandparent physical custody of the child and allows them to enroll the child in school, consent to medical treatment, and make other important decisions concerning the child.

 Parents sometimes will consent to allow a child to live with their grandparents.
 If the parent does not consent, a grandparent could petition a court to award them custody.
 In these cases, a Pflugerville grandparents’ rights attorney must prove that remaining in their current home endangers the child such as by presenting convincing evidence of abuse, neglect or other dangerous conditions.

 Grandparents also could intervene in a custody proceeding to assert a right to possessory conservatorship.
 A possessory conservatorship gives the grandparent the right to visitation and to participate in decision-making concerning the child.

 Contact A Pflugerville Grandparents’ Rights Attorney Today

 Being denied access to your grandchildren is a heartbreaking situation.
 It could be devastating if you are worried about the children’s physical safety and mental health.

 A Pflugerville grandparents’ rights lawyer could help you understand your legal rights and guide your steps to help restore your relationship with your grandchildren.
-Call Angela Faye Brown & Associates today to schedule a consultation.
+Call Angela Faye Brown & Associates, PLLC, today at 713-714-3710 in Houston or at 512-572-1207 in Austin to schedule a consultation.